Center for Community-Engaged Drug Education, Epidemiology and Research

 Surveys and Interviews with People Who Use Drugs: CEDEER regularly collects community-level data directly from people who use drugs to learn more about their needs to help shape relevant and impactful services and policies.
 Find reports based on these surveys and interviews here.

-Transforming Our Communities Annual Gathering: This 2-day annual event aims to bring diverse participants together to understand the perspectives of people who use drugs, understand the importance of equitable access to care and services, build partnerships and connect people within their communities, and brainstorm new and fresh ideas.
+Transforming Our Communities Gathering: This annual event brings together diverse participants to understand the perspectives of people who use drugs, understand the importance of equitable access to care and services, build partnerships, and connect people within their communities, and brainstorm new and fresh ideas.

 The Community-Law Enforcement Aligning in Response to Substance Use (CLEARS) Project aims to improve interactions between law enforcement and people who use drugs by using a “policy codesign” process, bringing together diverse stakeholders from across the state to develop solutions that fit community needs.